 Where any of those bodies that were consulted, or that should have been consulted, make representations to the academy about its admission arrangements, the academy will consider such representations before determining the admission arrangements.
 Where the academy has determined its admission arrangements and notified all those bodies whom it has consulted and any of those bodies object to the academy's admission arrangements, they can make representations to the Secretary of State for Education.
-The Secretary of State for Education will consult the academy.
+The Secretary of State for Education will consider the representation and in so doing will consult the academy.
 Where he judges it appropriate, the Secretary of State for Education may direct the academy to amend its admission arrangements.
 Those consulted have the right to ask the academy to increase its proposed PAN for any year.
 Where such a request is made, but agreement cannot be reached locally, they may ask the Secretary of State for Education to direct the academy to increase its proposed PAN.
-The Secretary of State for Education will consult the academy and will then determine the PAN.
+The Secretary of State for Education will consult the academy to increase its proposed PAN.